 Families Rest Assured They’re Relocating to some of the Healthiest & Safest Countries in the World

-As well as excellent schooling, the Nordic countries also rank highly for their healthcare, with Denmark, Sweden, Norway and Finland all ranking within the top 20 countries for the best healthcare worldwide.
-Many expatriates also comment that it’s much easier to get an appointment with their local doctor due to smaller populations when compared with other nations such as the UK.
+As well as excellent schooling, Scandinavia also ranks highly for their healthcare, with Denmark, Sweden, Norway and Finland all ranking within the top 20 countries for the best healthcare worldwide.
+Many expatriates also comment that it’s much easier to get an appointment with their local doctor as Scandinavia has a smaller population than other nations such as the UK.

 Spending within the healthcare system is also higher in Scandinavia, Sweden, for example, spends over 67 billion USD a year on their healthcare system – which is all tax-funded, meaning expatriates don’t need to worry about costly insurance schemes or self-funding when receiving treatment.